 Correlation analysis results: The results of this study showed that nursing information ability was positively correlated with clinical sense of belonging, that is, stronger nursing information ability leads to a stronger clinical sense of belonging.
 This is because, in clinical practice, stronger nursing information ability among nursing interns means they will be more likely to receive appreciation from clinical educators.
 Research shows that a teacher's praise can promote clinical sense of belonging in nursing interns[19].
 As shown in Table 3, professional identity among nursing interns is positively correlated with clinical sense of belonging.
 Studies show that the level of professional identity determines the performance of nursing interns in clinical work.
 The higher the level of professional identity, the higher their enthusiasm and professional quality in clinical practice, and the better they can integrate into the role of clinical nurses, which affects their clinical sense of belonging[4].
-Nong Qili et al[20] showed that with stronger competency among clinical educators, the professional identity of nursing interns was improved.
+Nong et al[20] showed that with stronger competency among clinical educators, the professional identity of nursing interns was improved.
 Therefore, hospital managers should attach greater importance to the cultivation of teaching ability among nursing educators and guide them to use encouraging teaching methods to improve professional identity among nursing students, enhance their clinical sense of belonging, and thus stabilize the nursing team.

 Mediating effect of nursing information ability on professional identity and clinical sense of belonging: The results of this study showed that the professional identity of nursing interns could directly affect their clinical sense of belonging (effect value = 0.51) and could also influence clinical sense of belonging through the partial mediating effect of nursing information ability (effect value = 0.20).
 These results showed that nursing information ability was a protective factor and an important way for professional identity to affect clinical sense of belonging, that is, clinical sense of belonging could enhance nursing interns’ professional identity by improving their nursing information ability.
 This may be because clinical practice is an important factor affecting the improvement of nursing information ability; with better clinical practice, nursing information ability is improved[21].
 Professional identity also has a positive regulating effect on clinical practice behavior[22]; therefore, professional identity can improve nursing information ability to further enhance nursing students’ clinical sense of belonging.